(This article was first published on SAS and R, and kindly contributed to R-bloggers)

 These plots are useful, but fairly unattractive.
 In our next example, we'll make them prettier.

-To leave a comment for the author, please follow the link and comment on his blog: SAS and R.
+To leave a comment for the author, please follow the link and comment on their blog: SAS and R.